About This Center

-INDIGO is a place where spirits are emboldened to be authentic, rise to life's challenges and blaze new trails..all for the purpose of positively impacting the world.
+INDIGO is a place where spirits are emboldened to be authentic, rise to life's challenges and blaze new (contact info blocked) for the purpose of positively impacting the world.

 Located in the heart of Pisgah National forest with the Blue Ridge Mountains as our canvas Indigo Nature retreat provides the perfect setting to get away and unwind.
 Dense foliage, rolling currents, and diverse trails make our home away from home a unique place to come alive.
 Whether you are looking to stay with us in one of our cabin rentals, immerse in one of our signature retreats, entertain your own retreat, or to simply say “I DO” | Indigo serves as the perfect venue.

 Yesterday was a very powerful day for me and I'm basking in gratefulness to have spent such special time with you all.
 My gratitude to Lisa for having the vision and courage to create and build Indigo and allowing us to enter her space to learn, share, sign, create, release.- Mickey Addison

 Venue HighlightsLocated in the heart of Pisgah National Forest with the Blue Ridge Mountains as our backdrop, Indigo is the perfect venue to getaway and unwind.